TimMangan/App-Info/docs/Windows/LoginConsultants/ACDC v2/Packaging-AppV.md

 # Packaging ACDC (V2) for App-V

-This app is easily packaged for App-V.
+This app is easily packaged for App-V Sequencer 2004.

 * No special App-V tricks are needed.
 * You might want to add a shortcut, but hide it in a lesser viewed folder of the start menu (such as Windows Accessories) on Windows 7.
 On Windows 10 you might use a less interesting name.